-The Joint Deployable Exploitation and Analysis Laboratory (JDEAL), is designed to help continue the fight against improvised explosive devices (IEDs).
-The project provides a new permanent technical exploitation training facility based in Soesterberg in the Netherlands.
-Technical exploitation refers to the recording and anaylsis of evidence from IED attacks.
-Two deployable laboratories will also be procured under the project.
-The JDEAL project makes use of equipment and knowledge of the Counter-IED Technical Exploitation Laboratory previously deployed to ISAF/Afghanistan.
+The Joint Deployable Exploitation and Analysis Laboratory (JDEAL), is designed to support the fight against the use of improvised explosive devices (IEDs).
+The project provides a permanent technical exploitation training facility based in Soesterberg, in the Netherlands.
+Technical exploitation refers to the recording and analysis of battlefield evidence, particularly in this case, those collected from IED attacks, both in the cases of IEDs safely neutralized or post blast investigation.
+Two state of the art deployable laboratories have also been procured under the project and remain permanently on notice to move.
+The JDEAL was initiated making use of equipment and knowledge of the Counter-IED Technical Exploitation Laboratory previously deployed to ISAF/Afghanistan.

 - Improve Member States technical exploitation capabilities